 - Regulatory reporting and compliance, including disclosure requirements imposed by the SEC, stock exchanges, state board diversity statutes and the European Union, such as the Sustainable Finance Disclosure Regulation.

 - ESG reporting and related disclosure controls and procedures.

 - Investor reporting and activism.

-- Transaction due diligence and disclosure.
+- Transaction due diligence and disclosures.

 - Cybersecurity and data resilience.

-- Engagement with ratings agencies.
+- Engagement with proxy advisory firms and ratings agencies.

-More specifically, our work in each area has focused on:
+More specifically, our work has focused on: